 We talked a little bit recently about World War I and the British-Hashemite alliance that was forged during the Arab Revolt against the Ottomans.
 The whole history of that relationship is a fascinating one, because both parties were dependent on one another while also being perpetually fed up with each other.
-At one time or another the Hashemites, with British assistance, were the preeminent Arab political power in Arabia, Jordan, Syria, and Iraq.
-Today we know that the Hashemites barely held on to Jordan, and lost everything else, so clearly they didn’t have a great run in the post-war period.
+At one time or another the Hashemites, with British assistance, were the preeminent Arab political power in Arabia, (Trans)Jordan, Syria, and Iraq.
+In hindsight we know that the Hashemites lost everything but Jordan, so clearly they didn’t have a great run in the post-war period.

 Read the rest at my new home, Foreign Exchanges!